pachterlab/kb_docs/docs/source/index/index_generation.rst

    kb ref -i index.idx -g t2g.txt -f1 cdna.fasta genome.fasta genome.gtf

-The files **index.idx** and **t2g.txt** will then be created.
+The files **index.idx**, **t2g.txt**, **cdna.fasta** will then be created.
 The index.idx file contains the kallisto index while the t2g.txt file is a text file containing a mapping between transcripts and genes.
+The cdna.fasta file is not used in subsequent steps (but is useful for reference); it simply contains the individual transcript sequences that comprise the transcriptome that are extracted from the genome FASTA and GTF and indexed by kallisto.

 The nac index type (single-nucleus RNA-seq or nascent/mature RNA quantification)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-TODO

-Oftentimes, it is easy to simply download an index that has already been made.
-To download a mouse index for single-nucleus RNA-seq or for analyses that require quantification of nascent and mature RNA (i.e. the *nac* workflow), one can run the following:
+Here, we'll build an index (using the *standard* workflow) for single-nucleus RNA-seq or nascent/mature RNA quantification.

+Only the FASTA file and GTF file (which we named **genome.fasta** and **genome.gtf** here) need to be supplied by the user; the other files are output files generated as part of the indexing process and may be necessary for the subsequent mapping and quantification step.

 .. code-block:: text

-   kb ref -d mouse -i index.idx -g t2g.txt -c1 cdna.txt -c2 nascent.txt --workflow=nac
+   kb ref --workflow=nac -i index.idx -g t2g.txt -c1 cdna.txt -c2 nascent.txt \

-The files **index.idx**, **t2g.txt**, **cdna.txt**, and **nascent.txt** will then be created.
+   -f1 cdna.fasta -f2 nascent.fasta genome.fasta genome.gtf

+The files **index.idx**, **t2g.txt**, **cdna.txt**, **nascent.txt**, **cdna.fasta**, and **nascent.fasta** will then be created.
+The index.idx file contains the kallisto index while the t2g.txt file is a text file containing a mapping between transcripts and genes.
+The cdna.txt file contains the identifiers of the "mature" (i.e. cDNA) sequences while the nascent.txt file contains the identifiers of the "nascent" sequences.
+The cdna.fasta and nascent.fasta files are not used in subsequent steps (but are useful for reference); they contain the sequences that comprise the "mature" transcriptome and the "nascent" transcriptome that are extracted from the genome FASTA and GTF and indexed by kallisto.
+The "mature" transcriptome is simply the transcript sequences while the "nascent" transcriptome are the full length gene sequences (i.e. all exons and all introns that make up the gene).